deanishe/alfred-mailto/src/help.md

 ## Usage ##

+The main keyword is `@` or `mailto` (these do the same thing).

 To start a new mail without recipients, hit `ENTER` on the `Write new email` result.

-To add recipients, type `mailto ` (there's a space at the end there!) and start typing the name or email address of someone in your Contacts or the name of a Group/Distribution List (they're the same thing).
+To add recipients, type `@ ` or `mailto ` (there's a space at the end there!) and start typing the name or email address of someone in your Contacts or the name of a Group/Distribution List (they're the same thing).
 You can also enter email addresses that aren't in your Contacts database.

 Selecting a result and hitting `TAB` will add that email address to the list of recipients, hitting `ENTER` on a result will add that email address to the list of recipients and open the compose window in your selected email client (i.e. closing Alfred's window).